flamingchickens1540/jonapp2/SECURITY.md

 ## Supported Versions

-Only the current master branch recieves security updates.
+Only the current master branch receives security updates.
 All native, web, and serverside apps are built from master.

 ## Reporting a Vulnerability